NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 #### Overview

+The RoomAirflowNetwork integrates the RoomAir model with the AirflowNetwork model.
+The model allows multiple Room Air nodes to be associated with AirflowNetwork intra zone nodes.
+The AirflowNetwork intra zone linkages provide links among the intra zone nodes and users may specify airflow components among these links.
+The AirflowNetwork model calculates airflows of the links.
+The incoming airflows are part of the zone heat and moisture balances of intra zone nodes.
+The model also allows users to specify a node to be connected to surfaces to have convective heat transfer and/or moisture transfer between surfaces and the node, portion of internal gains and supply air and return air fractions from zone equipment and AirLoop terminals.

 The input object RoomAirSettings:AirflowNetwork lists multiple RoomAirflowNetwork nodes in a zone.
-The input object of RoomAirflowNetwork:Node defines a list of connections assigned to a particular RoomAirflowNetwork node, so that the connections will be used as components of node heat and moisture balance equations.
-In addition, the input objects of AirflowNetwork:IntraZone:Node and AirflowNetwork:IntraZone:Linkage specify airflow nodes, linkages, and associated flow components, so that the AirflowNetwork model is used to calculate intrazone linkage airflows, which will be a part of loads for the RoomAir node balances.
+The input object of RoomAirflowNetwork:Node defines a list of connections assigned to a particular RoomAirflowNetwork node so that the connections will be used as components of node heat and moisture balance equations.
+In addition, the input objects AirflowNetwork:IntraZone:Node and AirflowNetwork:IntraZone:Linkage specify airflow nodes, linkages, and associated flow components, so that the AirflowNetwork model is used to calculate intrazone linkage airflows, which will be a part of loads for the RoomAir node balances.